slds-lmu/openreview-crawler/README.md

 import pandas as pd
 ```

-Get credentials and instantiate client
+Prompt for credentials and instantiate client

 ```python
 usr, pw = get_credentials()